adg18/FIRE273-2019/ASN2.md

 Q3) Do the beginning and middle of the file look similar?
 Why might one part be different than another?

-Q4) How many of each base (A, C, G, T, or N) are present in chromsome 22?
+Q4) How many of each base (A, C, G, T, or N) are present in chromosome 22?
 There are multiple ways to answer this.
 Hint: using `grep` with the `-o` flag outputs every match on a new line instead of entire lines.

 Advanced question worth an extra half hour of lab time: AQ1) Restriction sites are DNA elements targeted by special enzymes known as "restriction enzymes" which cut DNA.
 How many EcoRI sites are present in chromosome 22?

 ### The purpose of the reference genome files

-The fasta reference genome sequence is essential for determining where any particular DNA/RNA sequence in our sequencing data derived from.
-Read alignment software like TopHat, BWA, or HISAT2 will require these FASTA files to match the short DNA sequence fragements to.
+The FASTA reference genome sequence is essential for determining where any particular DNA/RNA sequence in our sequencing data derived from.
+Read alignment software like TopHat, BWA, or HISAT2 will require these FASTA files to match the short DNA sequence fragments to.
 After we know what part of the genome a particular fragment comes from, we can infer which transcripts this fragment may have been a part of and in aggregate how many of each transcript there were in the original sample.

 ## Reference transcriptome

-The reference genome is a great resource, and obviously has every bit of genome information we know about at this point, but it represents the entire physical existance of the DNA chromosomes.
+The reference genome is a great resource and has every bit of genome information we know about at this point, but it represents the entire physical existence of the DNA chromosomes.
 We care about how that information gets transcribed into RNA, and that process involves selecting only certain bits of DNA, transcribing them into RNA, and then cutting and pasting bits of that RNA back together to generate the final transcript.
 The information that we need to predict how this happens is present in some annotation we will look at next, but the transcript sequences themselves are also available for us.
 These can be found on the same Ensembl FTP as the genome sequences in a different folder (ftp://ftp.ensembl.org/pub/release-86/fasta/homo_sapiens/cdna/).

 These are labeled as cDNA, as opposed to RNA or transcripts.
-Since modern sequencing methods require DNA, in order to determine the sequence of RNA transcripts, a biology trick is necessary to "reverse transcribe" RNA into DNA.
+Since modern sequencing methods require DNA, to determine the sequence of RNA transcripts, a biology trick is necessary to "reverse transcribe" RNA into DNA.
 Since this generates a piece of DNA complementary to the RNA strand, this is known as "complementary DNA" or "cDNA".
-There are two types of sequence files available one labeled "abinitio" and one labeled
+There are two types of sequence files available one labeled "abinitio" and one labeled "all".
-"all".
 The *ab initio* sequences are a limited set of sequences predicted using simple models directly from the genome file.
 The *all* sequence files contain several times more transcripts, types of transcripts, and variant transcripts (isoforms) and represent all of the known transcripts compiled from experimental databases.

 Let's download each version: